Last Updated on September 1, 2025 by Maryam Siddiqui

 The forecast is that around 15,000 jobs will be created, and that construction will take place between 2023 and 2030.

-The Vila Nova de Gaia city area is already home to many young expatriates and digital nomads.
-With initiatives like this, however, the expectation is that, with so much business being done in Portugal, the Portuguese will also dedicate themselves to staying and thriving.
+The Vila Nova de Gaia area is already home to many young expatriates and digital nomads.
+With initiatives like this, however, the hope is that as business activity in Portugal grows, more Portuguese will also choose to stay and thrive.

 How to obtain a Startup Visa for Portugal?

-The Portugal Startup Visa is one of the newest visa procedures to reside in Portugal while developing your Startup in this country.
+The Portugal Startup Visa is one of the newest visa programs that allows entrepreneurs to reside in Portugal while developing their Startup in the country.

 It allows citizens from outside of the European Union to apply for this program to develop an innovative company in Portugal, and, by doing that, obtain a residence permit.